zionsg/standalone-php-scripts/README.md

 Standalone PHP Scripts
 ======================

-In general, folders with names in `StudlyCaps` contain classes (OOP) while those in lowercase contain procedural scripts.
+In general, folders with names in `StudlyCaps` contain classes (OOP) while those in lowercase/camelCase contain functions or procedural scripts.

 **Usage**